 As we began searching the area, a dog meat trader inside a small hut opened up a cage and released an estimated 21 dogs, who immediately scampered down a creek to escape the area.

-Finding the remaining dogs took a great deal of effort, not least due to the summer temperature having hit 102 degrees fahrenheit.
+Finding the remaining dogs took a great deal of effort, not least due to the summer temperature having hit 39 degrees celsius.
 Eventually, following the sound of whimpering, we came across the cage featured in the video above.
 No food.
 No water.
 Just fifteen dogs, most clinging to life, all with barely space to move.

 We carried all surviving dogs up the mountain and loaded them to an ambulance where we gave them water.
 Most drank like they had never tasted it before – utter desperation.
 We then carefully transported them to the PSPCA pound, for veterinary treatment and to work towards rehabilitation and rehoming.